 Market read

 The betting version of this topic starts with the board, not the prediction.
 For NFL MVP Betting 2026: How to Price Quarterback Narratives, write down the opening number, the current number, the price, the book, and the reason the market might move.
-That habit keeps win totals, hold, totals and closing line value from turning into a vibes-based handicap.
+That habit keeps win totals, hold, totals and weather from turning into a vibes-based handicap.

 Named teams matter because public demand and true team strength are not the same thing.
 Texans, Chiefs, Bills and Eagles can attract different kinds of money depending on quarterback reputation, primetime visibility, recent playoff memory, and injury headlines.
 If Patrick Mahomes, Josh Allen, Lamar Jackson and Jalen Hurts are part of the handicap, decide whether the market already priced their best-case version.